bmacnaughton/gulp-markers/README.md

 #### Getting started

 Put a marker in a file.
-This example is using a marker in an HTML file.
+This example uses a marker in an HTML file.
 I usually make markers look like comments for the file type so that editors don't complain about them.
 But it's not a requirement - you define them.
 ```html
 <!-- @insert:js-vendor -->
 ```